CVML-KICS/CVML-22-1004/README.md

-# Hate speech and offensive language
+# Hate Speech and Offensive Language Detection

 ## Introduction
 The aim of this project is to detect the hate speech and offensive language or hate tweets in the tweeter data.